semihsonkornyu/hack_my_robot/README.md

 5. Test your configuration.
    * Bringup your robot by following the [Robotis eManual](https://emanual.robotis.com/docs/en/platform/turtlebot3/bringup/#bringup).
    * Test the [keyboard teleoperation](https://emanual.robotis.com/docs/en/platform/turtlebot3/basic_operation/) from your Remote PC to check if all the network configuration parameters have been properly set.
-If the robot is not moving, you probably need to recheck all the network parameters.
+If the robot is not moving, you probably need to recheck all the network parameters, double check that the /etc/hosts file in the TurtleBot3 contains a reference to your Remote PC.

 ### Mapping the scenario
 For further detailed information please refer to the [Robotis eManual](https://emanual.robotis.com/docs/en/platform/turtlebot3/slam/#run-slam-node).